Rong-ao/scPlotKit/README.md

 Functions here are mostly based on source code of Seurat v5, see https://github.com/satijalab/seurat More functions will come soon...

-Thanks for my dummy friend, Jiayi Song in Xiamen University, for his endless requirments of visualization in scRNA-seq data analysis pushing me develop this tiny package.
+Thanks for my dummy friend, Jiayi Song in Xiamen University, for his endless requirments of visualization in scRNA-seq data analysis pushing me develop this little package.

 ***2025.1.14: First submission of scPlotKit***